darellfn/IN5020_Assignment_1/README.md

 To set the cache method, use the flags:
 `-fifo`
 `-oldest`\
-These flags are only valid if a client-cache-enabling flag precedes them.
+These flags are only valid if a client-cache flag precedes them.

 To set the delay time (in milliseconds) use the flags:
 `-20`